A car was found buried at a California estate once owned by a man convicted of murder

 Lew's daughter, Jacq Searle, told the San Francisco Chronicle that her father built the house and that she was shocked to learn of the car.
 She described a dysfunctional family life at the property.

-"My father definitely had emotional issues," the San Francisco Chronicle quoted her as saying.
+"My father definitely had emotional issues," the Chronicle quoted her as saying.
 "This wouldn't surprise me, just based on how sketchy my father was."

 According to court documents, Lew moved to the U.S. from Hong Kong in 1959, marrying his first cousin two years later.
 They lived in San Francisco, followed by Los Angeles County where, in 1964, he met Karen Gervasi while attending El Camino Junior College.